 The Gloo Portal Routing features automatically configure the underlying networking implementation (Istio or Gloo Edge) using supported API Specifications as the source of configuration.

-Gloo Portal users bundle and their APIs in the form of API Products and expose them through Environments, wherein they define ingress, authorization, and rate limiting policies which will automatically be attached to the exposed API endpoints.
+Gloo Portal users bundle their APIs into API Products and expose them through Environments, wherein they define ingress, authorization, and rate limiting policies which will automatically be attached to the exposed API endpoints.

 Routes generated directly from these API Products provide per-API access logging and monitoring.
 These routes are automatically integrated with the Gloo Portal's Auth Server and Rate Limiter to apply security and usage policies defined in each Environment.

 Automatic Istio Routing

-When targeting Istio Gateways, the Gloo Portal manages a set of Istio Custom Resource Definitions (CRDs) on behalf of users:
+When targeting Istio Gateways, Gloo Portal manages a set of Istio Custom Resource Definitions (CRDs) on behalf of users:

 VirtualServices: The Gloo Portal generates an Istio VirtualService for each API Product.
 The VirtualService contains a single HTTP route for each API operation exposed in the product.
 Routes are named and their matchers are derived from the OpenAPI definition.